personnameds/classsite/README.md

     -can I make homepage updateview cleaner, is it a hack or is it good?
     -homepage templates form and modify still old style not updated yet

-Login
+Registration/Login
+    -works but needs to be revised, focus on redirect stuff -I really doubt I need the path context thing -Change password works but can be done with less views and make it easier to do -need to clean up all the next, path stuff
+    -logout should go to homepage and say goodbye??
     -do I need to include path in context everytime to make ?next work

-Registration
-    -works but needs to be revised, focus on redirect stuff -I really doubt I need the path context thing -Change password works but can be done with less views

 Other
     -memcached